cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 #### Routing module callbacks

-The routing module callbacks are common at the base of the interchain account protocol.
+The routing module callbacks associated to the channel management are at the base of the interchain account protocol.
 Any of the chain (controlling or hosting) can start a channel creation handshake.

 ##### Channel lifecycle management

-// TODO INCLUDE TX TYPE AND ENCODING CONSIDERATION
+// TODO INCLUDE TX TYPES AND ENCODING CONSIDERATION that should be negotiated during channel creation handshake

 Both machines `A` and `B` accept new channels from any module on another machine, if and only if: